kismetwireless/kismet-web-docs/content/en/download.md

 git clonehttps://github.com/kismetwireless/kismet.git
 ```

-You can browse the development code and documentation [via Github here](https://github.com/kismetwireless/kismet)
+You can browse the development code [via Github here](https://github.com/kismetwireless/kismet)

-Nightly packages are also available, which are built for many distributions from the `master` branch of git.
+[Nightly packages](/packaeges/) are also available, which are built for many distributions from the `master` branch of git.

 ### <a name="kismet-docs"></a>Kismet documentation